cyril279/keyboards/revlp/build.md

 I highly recommend socketing the controller.
 ![build03](https://imgur.com/rJ1ZKQ3.jpg)

-Switchplate is not necessary, but I personally like the added support that the switchplate provides for the switches, as well as the added functionality of the 2u stabilizer.
 The black strips are .063", adhesive-backed neoprene foam.
-They change the acoustics of the assembly but not much beyond that.
+They provide support while inserting switches, and slightly damp the acoustics of the assembly.
 ![build04](https://imgur.com/et9bksr.jpg)
+The switchplate is not necessary, but I like the added functionality of the 2u stabilizer, as well as the added support provided to the switches.
 ![build05](https://imgur.com/nRZXyZ1.jpg)

 Backlighting: